mehulagg/gitlab/doc/integration/omniauth.md

 Starting from GitLab 11.4, OmniAuth is enabled by default.
 If you're using an earlier version, you must explicitly enable it.

-- `allow_single_sign_on` allows you to specify the providers that you want to allow to automatically create an account.
+- `allow_single_sign_on` allows you to specify the providers that automatically create a GitLab account.
 For example, if you wish to enable Azure (v2) and Google, in Omnibus, specify a list of provider names:

   ```ruby